-Reince has a long history in Republican politics, having served on his first campaign at the age of 16.
-Since then, he worked his way up through the ranks of the Republican Party of Wisconsin as 1st Congressional District Chairman, State Party Treasurer, First Vice Chair, and eventually State Party Chairman.
+Reince has a long history in Republican politics as a grassroots volunteer.
+He worked his way up through the ranks of the Republican Party of Wisconsin as 1st Congressional District Chairman, State Party Treasurer, First Vice Chair, and eventually State Party Chairman.
 In 2009, Reince served as General Counsel to the RNC, a role in which he volunteered his time to help manage the RNC’s most difficult challenges.

 Reinhold "Reince" Richard Priebus and his wife, Sally, have two young children, Jack and Grace.
 He was raised by his parents Richard and Dimitra (Roula) Priebus, an electrician and a real estate agent, respectively, in Kenosha Wisconsin.
 Reince is a lifelong Packers fan.